 That is why it’s important to consult a financial planner.
 They will be able to calculate and tell you how much you need to contribute, and where you should be contributing, in order to achieve your goals.
 Maybe you should also be maxing out your RRSP to take advantage of the tax benefit?

 You might be under the impression that it doesn’t matter when you start saving as long as you save eventually.
-Lets look at an example:
+Let us look at an example:

-Bill starts saving at 25, and saves $5,000 a year for 10 years.
-At age 35 he stops saving and decides he’s going to take a lavish vacation every year until he retires at age 65, but he never touches his savings.
+Bill starts saving at 25 and saves $5,000 a year for 10 years.
+At age 35 he stops saving.
+Instead, he’s going to take a lavish vacation every year until he retires at age 65.
+Throughout that time he never touches his savings.

 Bob starts saving at 35, and saves $5,000 a year for 30 years.

 Bill only saved $50,000, compared to Bob’s $150,000.
 Assuming they both generated a 7% return, who would be further ahead?

 When Bill retires he will have roughly $526,000, whereas, Bob will only have about $472,000.